arnavkartikeya/FishSynthesis/README.md

 # FishSynthesis
 1st place project at UCSC Santa Cruz AI challenge sponsored by Egnyte.

 An image classification task trained on output from Stable Diffusion's text-to-image model, fine-tuned on dreambooth.
-Trained on 5% of original data (150/9000) and synthetically generated results with impressive performance.
+Trained on 5% of original data (150/9000) and synthetically generated results with impressive performance (95% validation accuracy, results compared to pure real data in Training Results section).

 ## Output
 Output from fine-tuned Stable Diffusion model using Google Dreambooth.
 Look at notes section for sources and resources for your own experimentation.